 Caregiver Support Groups

-If someone you know and care about is suffering from Alzheimer’s disease or a related dementia, there is something you can do to help them and yourself.
+If someone you care about is suffering from Alzheimer’s disease or a related dementia, there is something you can do to help them and yourself.
 Plan to visit an Alzheimer’s Association Caregiver Support Group this month.

 Support groups meet monthly to provide caregivers with an opportunity to share their experiences and receive support from others coping with Alzheimer’s disease.
 There is no cost or commitment to attend.
 If you have questions about support groups in general, please call the Helpline at 800-272-3900.